 - After 5 minutes, add the garlic and continue to cook for ONLY 1 minute more to release the garlic oils.

 - Transfer the vegetables into the slow cooker.
-Add the canned tomatoes and paste
+Add the tomatoes

 - Stir in the wine and stir to mix everything.